JanifaMNowfal/pym/docs/variablesanddatatypes.rst

     >>> a + b
     36

 From the above example you can understand that to declare a variable in Python , what you need is just to type the name and the value.
-Python can also manipulate strings They can be enclosed in single quotes or double quotes like
+Python can also manipulate strings.
+They can be enclosed in single quotes or double quotes like

 ::